Studies of beauty hadron and non-prompt charm hadron production in pp collisions at $\sqrt{s}$=13 TeV within a transport model approach: Introduction

 Measurements of hadrons containing charm or beauty quarks in proton proton ($pp$) collisions are essential for testing Quantum Chromodynamics (QCD) calculations~\cite{Andronic:2015wma}.
 Due to their large masses, heavy quarks are predominantly produced in the initial stages of the collision via hard partonic scatterings, making their inclusive production cross sections calculable within perturbative QCD using a factorization framework\cite{Collins:1989gx,Apolinario:2022vzg,Bedjidian:2004gd,Schweda:2014tya}.
 State of the art calculations, including FONLL~\cite{Cacciari:2005rk}, GM-VFNS~\cite{Kniehl:2004fy,Helenius:2018uul}, and next-to-next-to-leading order (NNLO) QCD~\cite{Mangano:1991jk}, generally provide a good description of experimental data by factorizing the process into parton distribution functions, perturbative partonic cross sections, and non-perturbative fragmentation functions.

 However, recent experimental results have issued a significant challenge to the assumption of universal hadronization for heavy quarks, which implies that a heavy flavor parton fragments into hadrons independently of the collision system.
 A growing body of evidence, particularly the enhancement of heavy flavor baryon to meson ratios in $pp$ collisions compared to electron positron ($e^+e^-$) collisions at the LHC energy, suggests that the hadronization process of heavy flavor particles is sensitive to the surrounding environment~\cite{ALICE:2023sgl,ALICE:2025wrq,Altmann:2024kwx}.
 Several complementary theoretical approaches have been proposed to explain this observed enhancement.
 Statistical hadronization models assume the thermal production of hadrons at chemical freeze-out and incorporate an augmented spectrum of heavy flavor baryon states, which qualitatively describe the system size dependence of heavy flavor baryon production with the transition from a canonical ensemble in small systems to a grand-canonical ensemble in heavy-ion collisions~\cite{Chen:2020drg,Dai:2024vjy,He:2019vgs,He:2019tik}.
+A recent comprehensive comparison of heavy-quark recombination models in heavy-ion collisions~\cite{Zhao:2023nrz} highlights the importance of hadronization dynamics in shaping final-state observables.
 It has been conceived that the high energy $pp$ collisions can create a sufficiently dense parton system in which heavy quarks may undergo scatterings within the short-lived evolving parton medium and hadronize by recombining with nearby light quarks via a coalescence mechanism, thereby favoring baryon formation relative to mesons~\cite{Minissale:2020bif,Minissale:2024gxx,Zhao:2024ecc}.
 Furthermore, modified string fragmentation models, incorporating color reconnection beyond the leading color approximation to include junction topologies, also improve descriptions of enhanced baryon production~\cite{Bierlich:2014xba,Bierlich:2015rha,Bierlich:2023okq}.
 Within this broader context, A Multi-Phase Transport Model (AMPT), which dynamically simulate partonic scattering and coalescence hadronization for heavy quarks, can provide a unified framework to investigate interplay between the bulk medium and heavy flavor hadronization~\cite{Zhang:2025pqu,Zheng:2024xyv,Zheng:2019alz,Lin:2021mdn}.